BlockScope/blockscope/www-hakyll/posts/2021-08-15-unison-geodetics.rst

 tags: unison, build
 ---

 Unison_ is interesting.
 I coded up solutions to the direct and indirect problems of geodesy with it.
 I got to know the language a bit, was able to contribute some `bug reports`_ and share my initial impressions of the developer experience.

 Geodesic Problems
 -----------------

-The Direct or Forward Problem
+1. The direct or forward problem:

   * ``x`` The departure point on the ellipsoid.
   * ``α₁`` The azimuth from the departure point.
   * ``s `` The distance to the arrival point.

   Given the above inputs, find:

   * ``y`` The arrival point.
   * ``α₂`` The azimuth at the arrival point.

-The Indirect, Inverse or Reverse Problem
+2. The indirect, inverse or reverse problem:

   * ``x`` The departure point.
   * ``y`` The arrival point.

   Given the above inputs, find:

   * ``s`` The distance between departure and arrival points.
   * ``α₁`` The azimuth at the departure point.